matrup01/bac_modules/README.md

-	orientation (str, optional) ... takes a str to change the orientation of the colorbar, default - "horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" togglecbar (bool, optional) ... takes a bool to determine if the cbar should be drawn, default-True
+	orientation (str, optional) ... takes a str to change the orientation of the colorbar, default - "horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" togglecbar (bool, optional) ... takes a bool to determine if the cbar should be drawn, default-True pad (float, optional) ... takes a float and moves the cbar further away from the heatmap the higher the pad is, default-0

 1.10  Pops.dndlogdp(ax)